 - Other private investments

 - Wine and spirits

 Many types of alternative assets, especially those organized in private investment funds or companies, require a special class of accreditation in order to participate.

 Which investors get access to these exotic investments?

-Besides hedge funds and private equity, newly accredited investors will also have the ability to invest in privately marketed securities, where regulations are looser than in public markets.
+Besides hedge funds and private equity, newly accredited investors also have the ability to invest in privately marketed securities, where regulations are looser than in public markets.

 Under the old rules, accredited investors were individuals who had more than $1 million in net assets, not including homes, or who earned at least $200,000 annually for the last two years.
 These individuals were assumed to be more sophisticated or at least able to absorb losses.